West European Certificate

 In order to obtain maximum benefit for the program, students should meet with the Associate Director/Graduate Advisor to keep her informed on progress toward satisfying the Certificate's requirements.
 She advises on the completion of requirements and on opportunities that complement the Certificate including funding opportunities.

-Please contact the Associate Director for Academic Affairs, Allyson Delnore, with questions regarding a graduate certificate requirements.
+Please contact the Interim Director, Allyson Delnore, with questions regarding a graduate certificate requirements.

 - Undergraduate Students